ymersod/XR/Blogposts/blogpost5.md

 ![alt text](ClimbingMountain.png)

-It might have been interesting to incorporate some design some ledges into the mountain instead and climbing it.
+It might have been interesting to incorporate some ledges onto the mountain instead and climbing that.

 #### Other thingies